codelandev/snippets/CSS & HTML/Starting a Project.md

     application.css.sass
 ```

-## About application.css.sass
+### About application.css.sass
-These file will contain only the imports of the project, see the example below:
+These file will contain only the sass imports, see the example below:
 ```
 @import standards/colors
 @import standards/fonts